Motion compensated Uptime gangway system.

 At wind farm DJI 0227

-With the W2W gangways, service can be carried out in heavier seas.
-Operational days have increased by weeks, even months, per year.
+With the W2W gangways, service can now be performed in rougher seas, significantly increasing operational days by weeks, even months, each year.

-This said, transfer by use of Crew Transfer Vessels is still widely used, but as an add-on, as it increases an Offshore Wind Vessel's capacity to service more turbines in one day.
+Despite this advancement, Crew Transfer Vessels are still widely used as an additional method, enhancing an Offshore Wind Vessel's capacity to service more turbines in a single day.

 At wind farm DJI 0122